The Complete Guide To The Fish River Canyon

 The descent is often the main discussion point when you ask someone about their experiences of the Fish River Canyon.
 Words generally used to describe the descent are ‘extremely steep’, ‘dangerous’, ‘long and tough’ and a ‘nightmare’.
 Hikers have apparently reported losing toe nails and for the most part describe the descent as the toughest part of the entire trail.
 That was not our experience at all.
 One of our hiking companions did struggle on the descent, but that was more because of a fear of heights, a fear generated by the hype surrounding the descent combined with an unsustainable hiking technique.

 Generally, we found the descent manageable.
 It was technical, but not difficult.
 We would like to point out a few areas that you need to be aware of to make it safely down into the Canyon.
 Firstly, the start is the steepest part of the descent and you are advised to make use of the chains.
-Be careful though as two of the steel poles on which the chains are attached, are not fixed to the ground (on 21 May 2018).
-This can be quite dangerous and we cannot really understand why this has not been repaired.
+In 2018, we noticed that two of the steel poles on which the chains are attached, were not fixed to the ground.
+Thankfully, this has been rectified.

 The trail surface is covered in a layer of sand and small stones which does make it relatively easy to slip or slide with each new step.
 In terms of the technique you should use when descending, we recommend that you bend your knees with each step and absorb the impact in your quads, hamstrings and glutes rather than landing with a straight leg where the impact is taken mainly by the knee and ankle joints (practicing your squats and lunges as part of your pre-hike training will really help).
 You do not want to ‘ruin’ your legs in the first two hours of the hike.
 Experiencing a bit of ‘leg wobble’ towards the end of the descent is normal and should pass quite quickly after a short break and swim in the river at the bottom.
 It is not a bad idea to take some anti-inflammatories on the first night to help your body, especially your legs, to be a little less stiff and sore for the boulder hopping on Day 2.